×

 What’s Included

-3 nights’ lodging, 3 breakfasts, and 2 dinners (you are on your own for all lunches, and 1 dinner in Pine Point Beach), certain museum tickets, and ferry tickets.
+3 nights’ lodging, 3 breakfasts, and 2 dinners (you are on your own for all lunches, and 1 dinner in Portland), certain museum tickets, and ferry tickets.
 We also include detailed maps and itineraries, experienced guides, full van support — plus the use of a bike and helmet.
 Airfare is not included.

 Inns